Health insurance in the United States: Towards universal coverage

 Persistent lack of insurance among many working Americans continued to create pressure for a comprehensive national health insurance system.
 In the early 1970s, there was fierce debate between two alternative models for universal coverage.
 Senator Ted Kennedy proposed a universal single-payer system, while President Nixon countered with his own proposal based on mandates and incentives for employers to provide coverage while expanding publicly run coverage for low-wage workers and the unemployed.
 Compromise was never reached, and Nixon's resignation and a series of economic problems later in the decade diverted Congress's attention away from health reform.Shortly after his inauguration, President Clinton offered a new proposal for a universal health insurance system.
 Like Nixon's plan, Clinton's relied on mandates, both for individuals and for insurers, along with subsidies for people who could not afford insurance.
 The bill would have also created "health-purchasing alliances" to pool risk among multiple businesses and large groups of individuals.
-The plan was staunchly opposed by the insurance industry and employers' groups and received only mild support from liberal groups, particularly unions, which preferred a single payer system.
+The plan was staunchly opposed by the insurance industry and employers' groups and received only mild support from liberal groups, particularly unions, which preferred a single-payer system.
 Ultimately it failed after the Republican takeover of Congress in 1994.

 Finally achieving universal health coverage remained a top priority among Democrats, and passing a health reform bill was one of the Obama Administration's top priorities.
 The Patient Protection and Affordable Care Act was similar to the Nixon and Clinton plans, mandating coverage, penalizing employers who failed to provide it, and creating mechanisms for people to pool risk and buy insurance collectively.
 Earlier versions of the bill included a publicly run insurer that could compete to cover those without employer sponsored coverage (the so-called public option), but this was ultimately stripped to secure the support of moderates.
 The bill passed the Senate in December 2009 with all Democrats voting in favor and the House in March 2010 with the support of most Democrats.
-Not a single Republican voted in favor of it either time.
+No Republicans voted in favor of it either time.

 State and federal regulation

-Historically, health insurance has been regulated by the states, consistent with the McCarran-Ferguson Act.
+Historically, health insurance has been regulated by the states, consistent with the McCarran–Ferguson Act.
 Details for what health insurance could be sold were up to the states, with a variety of laws and regulations.
 Model acts and regulations promulgated by the National Association of Insurance Commissioners (NAIC) provide some degree of uniformity state to state.
 These models do not have the force of law and have no effect unless they are adopted by a state.
 They are, however, used as guides by most states, and some states adopt them with little or no change.

 However, with the Patient Protection and Affordable Care Act, effective since 2014, federal laws have created some uniformity in partnership with the existing state-based system.
 Insurers are prohibited from discriminating against or charging higher rates for individuals based on pre-existing medical conditions and must offer a standard set of coverage.